M-Bahy/GUC-System-Opener/README.md

 cd GUC-System-Opener
 pip install -r  requirements.txt
 ```
-executable program avilable in the release section (Only supporting chrome in its default path)
+executable program avilable in the Releases section on the right (Only supporting chrome in its default path)
 # Additional command :
 If you changed the .env file then you need to run this command in the same terminal of the above commands
 ```bash